bnbalsamo/bnbalsamo.github.io/_drafts/work-from-anywhere.md

 If I'm working on an open source project from lackluster hardware, or on a machine I'm only using briefly, it makes more sense to **go to** a workspace I've already configured.

-If I'm working on propietary code using a client supplied laptop I'll be using regularly it makes sense to **bring my configurations to** this new workspace.
+If I'm working on proprietary code using a client supplied laptop I'll be using regularly it makes sense to **bring my configurations to** this new workspace.

 In order to accomplish either of these strategies I use a couple of ubiquitous tools and